matchy233/archie/exampleSite/content/posts/post-1.md

 It all keeps piling up, and it can feel overwhelming.

 How do you keep up with it all?
-How do you find focus and peace and get stuff accomplished when you have too much on your plate?
+How do you _find focus and peace and get stuff accomplished when you have too much on your plate_?

+---

 In this primer, I’ll look at some key strategies and tactics for taking on an overloaded life with an open heart, lots of energy, and a smile on your face.